-It’s Mouth Cancer Action Month in November and it serves as a reminder to us all to keep an eye on any trouble spots inside our mouths.
+Last month was Mouth Cancer Action Month and it serves as a reminder to us all to keep an eye on any trouble spots inside our mouths.

-Over the coming months, the Oral Health Foundation is raising awareness of the signs of possible mouth cancer, offering tips on what we can do to avoid the risks, advising on why we should all see a dentist regularly and revealing the differences early detection can make.
+The Oral Health Foundation has been raising awareness of the signs of possible mouth cancer, offering tips on what we can do to avoid the risks, advising on why we should all see a dentist regularly and revealing the differences early detection can make.

 Dr Nigel Carter, from the Foundation, says that the secret to success in our battle against the rising number of cases lies in catching it early by recognising the warning signs of the disease.